|The Birthday Sigyn !||

 At the moment, there are only four clubs at each of the three schools.
 Each school has their own Quidditch club, and three specially selected clubs that best highlight the principles and traditions of the institution in question (according to the Ministry anyway).
 Read on for more information about what all these new additions have to offer.

 During the school year, these clubs will act via an internal system within each school.
-For example, Hogwarts will have its own Quidditch teams who will practice and compete on Hogwarts grounds during the year, just like prior to the ministry's intervention.
+For example, Hogwarts will have its own Quidditch teams who will practice and compete on Hogwarts grounds during the year, just like prior to the Ministry's intervention.
 In the summer months however, there will be an inter-school competition, where the winning team from each of the three schools will meet and compete for victory against their neighbours.
-Currently, the only club to be treated in this way is Quidditch, but successful competitive style clubs (e.g. Durmstrang's Dueling Club) may be promoted to mult-school if enough interest is shown.
+Currently, the only club to be treated in this way is Quidditch, but successful competitive style clubs (e.g. Durmstrang's Duelling Club) may be promoted to multi-school if enough interest is shown.

 Within the schools, the teams and players are organised differently.
-Hogwarts is as we all remember it, but at Beauxbatons, there is a Boys team, Girls team and Elites team.
+Hogwarts is as we all remember it, but for example at Beauxbatons, there is a Boys team, Girls team and Elites team.
 These three compete during the year but at the end of each match merit is given to particular players, and at the end of the year, a final team is created from the star players from all three original teams.
 It is these players that go to the summer competition.

 At Durmstrang, there are also three teams, an A team, a B team and a C team.
 The A team is hand picked by the professors to be the best players the school can provide.
 The B team, is a sort of back-up team, providing a place for any other students who show potential but for who do not quite meet the standards of the A team.
 The C team is a team put together entirely by students, and can hold anyone of any ability.
-Set 3 students can only join the C team, as regardless of their talent, Durmstrang professors will not pick them for the first two teams on the basis that they should be studying their academics instead.
+Set 3 students can only join the C team, as regardless of their talent, Durmstrang professors will not pick them for the first two teams on the basis that they should be focusing on their academics instead.
 These three teams compete throughout the year, and the winning team (usually predicted to be the A team but this isn't always the case) then competes in the summer.

 All three schools host Quidditch training and any Quidditch matches on a Sunday.